ValenciaPattersonGithub/angular-rewrite/DOCS/extraction-prompts/test-strategy.prompt.md

 - All file references must use complete relative paths from the workspace root.
 - Include diagrams, tables, and rationale sections as appropriate.
 - No summaries or omissions.
 Err on the side of including too much detail.
+- Add a section at the end of the report:
+  - "External Context Utilized"
+    - List all external files used (with relative paths)
+    - Summarize key findings from external context
+    - Note any discrepancies or enhancements over code-only extraction